1dsoni/trakkit/README.md

     keeps track of the trades in the portfolio

-### REST api hosted at: https://trackit-pro.herokuapp.com/
+### api docs can be found at: https://trackit-pro.herokuapp.com/docs/